anabbi/anabbi.github.io/_pages/about.md

 * Single-cell RNA sequencing of low-grade gliomas over course of disease progression

 I hold a PhD in cancer biology from the Cumming school of medicine at the University of Calgary.
 During my studies, I focused on investigating epigenetic and post-translational regulation of Androgen Receptor pathway and its impact on the progression of prostate cancer.
 As a part of this work, I contributed to the development and validation of novel monoclonal antibodies.

-##### Main research interests:

-* predictive immune biomarkers via reverse translation to guide prospective clinical trials
-* Identification of novel targets of cancer immunotherapy using a combination of computational and experimental approaches
-* Tumour microenvironment and its evolution over course of disease/treatment